seumoo/virtual-world-thesis/README.md

 </br>

-When the player clicks on a valve, a popup will appear allowing the player to highlight all connecting pipes from the valve (Figures 11 & 12).
-This highlight feature is useful for facility managers to track pipes for maintenance or troubleshooting faulty valves.
+When the player clicks on a valve, a popup will appear, allowing the player to highlight all connecting pipes from the valve (Figures 11 & 12).
+This highlight feature is helpful for facility managers to track pipes for maintenance or troubleshoot faulty valves.

 </br>